 People of the Islands (POI) seek to promote and perpetuate the Pacific Islander culture and spirit on campus as well as the San Diego community.
 In its orientation and activities, this organization shall be primarily service to USD students.

 PRIDE is an alliance of undergraduate men and women at USD who are gay, lesbian, bisexual, transgender, queer, questioning, or any other label one chooses to be identified as, and those who are supportive of this community.
-As a cultural organization, the primary purpose of PRIDE is to foster environment of acceptance and inclusion through education, support, and social activities.
+As a cultural and Changemaker organization, the primary purpose of PRIDE is to foster an environment of acceptance, inclusion, and social justice through education, support, and social activities.

 General meeting is every Wednesday at 7:00 p.m. in the Commuter Commons (UC 119).

-For more information, contact Brent Allman at firstname.lastname@example.org.
+For more information, please contact Brent Allman at firstname.lastname@example.org.

 The South Asian Student Association is an organization whose main goal is to spread knowledge and awareness about the South Asian cultures.